 I cannot believe she’s said that out loud!
 Ironically, the question even my own family will not ask.
 How dare she!
 I have a sudden urge to drag her out of her seat, bend her over my knee, spank her, and then fuck her over my desk with her hands tied behind her back.
 That would answer her ridiculous question.

 Goddamn, I can feel my blood pressure spiking, and we’re not even done with the first chapter yet.

 I don’t even know where to begin with everything that’s wrong with this whole “joke.”
 I mean, yes, it’s a very inappropriate and completely unnecessary question, and Kate’s only justification for including it is that well, he’s never seen in public with a woman, so he must be gay, right?
 Was… was this kind of blatant, casual, “joking” homophobia really so prevalent in 2011?
-I find it hard to remember, and this is probably where my privilege as a cis straight person really shows.
-I mean, I will admit that things like “that’s so gay” were still thrown around quite a bit back when I was in high school around 2009-2010, around the time when the “Master of the Universe” fanfic version of this was being written.
+I mean, as someone who didn’t even realize I was bi until adulthood I will admit that things like “that’s so gay” were still thrown around quite a bit back when I was in high school around 2009-2010, around the time when the “Master of the Universe” fanfic version of this was being written.
 But like… that was coming from shitty teenagers with their juvenile sense of humor; this was written by a middle aged woman with a presumably adult audience in mind.